Mir Chakar Rind: History

 The Multan king invited Mir Doda to dinner.
 When Mir Doda came, the Multan king said that from then on he would be his left hand.

 Mir Chakar became angry and planned to attack Mir Doda.
 In the battle, Mir Doda was badly defeated and his people and army moved to Sindh and never came back.

 Near the desert of Sanghar he built 100 houses for his relatives to live in, and he named the place Sokar which is now part of Taunsa.
 This place is still located near the Sanghar desert in Tehsil Taunsa, Dera Ghazi Khan District.

-Mir Malagh Khan also lived there as he was the best fighter of Mir Chakar.
-Malghani Balochs are the descendants of this great man.
-Now Sokar is the hometown of Malghani Baloch Tribe.
+Mir Malagh Khan also lived there, leading to his descendants being called Malghani, who currently reside in Sokar and Hassanabad(larra).

 Mir Chakar then settled in Satghara, Okara and gained power and respect in the area.
 Sher Shah Suri sent a message to Mir Chakar to unite with him and consolidate his gains.
 Mir Chakar appreciated the offer but refused to help Sher Shah Suri.
 Under the command of his son, Mir Shahdad Khan, his forces instead joined the Mughal army of Emperor Humayun in 1555 after a long exile in Persia.
 Emperor Humayun came back, recaptured Delhi, and ousted the Suri dynasty in 1556.
 As a reward, Emperor Humayun conferred a vast Jagir (lands), including horses and slaves, to Mir Chakar.
 He ruled this territory until he died in 1565.
 People who accompanied Mir Chakar to Satghara after leaving Balochistan constructed a tomb for his body.
-Noori Naseer Khan of Kalat and Meer Chakar are both Baloch heroes.
+Meer Chakar Rind is considered a Baloch hero.